• Skip to primary navigation

 Over time, it became part of Japanese cuisine and developed its own characteristics.

-On the other hand, Tonkotsu is a rich and creamy pork broth, mainly used in ramen.
+On the other hand, Tonkotsu is a creamy pork broth, mainly used in ramen.

 It originated in Kyushu - a region known for flavorful cuisine.